elchininet/keep-texts-in-tabs/README.md

 ### Through HACS

+#### Go to the HACS plugin's page

+If you have not disabled the [My Home Assistant] integration, just click on [this link](https://my.home-assistant.io/redirect/hacs_repository/?owner=elchininet&repository=keep-texts-in-tabs&category=plugin) to go to the plugin's page, otherwise follow the next steps:

 1. Go to `HACS` dashboard
 2. Search for `keep-texts-in-tabs` and click on it

+#### Install the plugin

-7. On the plugin page, click on the `Download` yellow button in the bottom-right corner
+1. On the plugin page, click on the `Download` yellow button in the bottom-right corner
-8. Click on `Download` in the more-info dialog
+2. Click on `Download` in the more-info dialog

 #### If you are in storage mode (default mode)